 County of Los Angeles Probation Ombudsman

-The Ombudsman program serves as a confidential and impartial resource for probation youth, their families, and the community.
+The Ombudsman program serves as a confidential and impartial resource for probation youth, their families and the community.
 They investigate complaints informally, aiming for efficiency and fairness.

-LA Youth Rights
+LA County Foster Youth Bill of Rights

 Alliance for Children's Rights